What you need to know about insurance companies

 If this really sounds like a “defense medical examination,” that’s what it is.
 (We call them a “DME.”)
 An “independent” medical examination would require an unbiased expert with no interest in the outcome.
 Doctors who routinely perform IMEs make much of their money doing these exams.
 Because they rely on defense counsel and insurance companies for their income, they have an incentive (conscious or not) to tell insurance companies what they want to hear.
 Insurance companies don’t want to hear that your injuries are real and are the result of their insured’s wrongful conduct.
 So that’s what these frequent fliers will tell them.
 Over and over and over again.

 Why do I have to sue the individual even though they’re insured, and I’m only going after the insurance money?

 If we are not able to settle a case, Oregon law requires us to sue the individual, not their insurance company.
 It’s just the way the law works.
 Regardless of the fact that we are going after the insurance funds, and that person will never pay a penny out of pocket (even for the defense attorney), we are still required to name the individual.

 Insurance companies have stretched the law even further.
 We are almost never allowed to mention insurance in courtrooms at all.
-It gets to hide behind the defendant driver, and we are not allowed to tell the jury that we are only seeking insurance funds.
+Instead the insurance company gets to hide behind the defendant driver, and we are not even allowed to tell the jury that we are only seeking insurance funds.